riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Special attacks (stats drain (for the enemy), percentile (for the enemy), rot (for the enemy), corrosion (for the enemy))

 Mechanics added in the game, to correct:
+- Special attacks (engulf/digest (to add damage every turn))

 Mechanics to add in the game:
 - Extra effect of elemental damage
-- Special attacks (steal, engulf/digest, dispel, armor penetrating damage)
+- Special attacks (steal, dispel, armor penetrating damage)
 - Spells, spellbook and magic system
 - New monster and items
 - Shopkeeper (with random item)